pact-foundation/pact-jvm/README.md

 You want to look at: [pact maven plugin](pact-jvm-provider-maven)

+For publishing pacts to a pact broker, have a look at https://github.com/warmuuh/pactbroker-maven-plugin

 #### verify pacts with a Spring MVC project

 Have a look at [Spring MVC Pact Test Runner](https://github.com/realestate-com-au/pact-jvm-provider-spring-mvc)